dlmorais-13/livelog/README.md

 ## License
 Apache 2.0

-Fell free to use anywhere and contribute!
+Feel free to use anywhere and contribute!